jcur-curtis123/Perceptron2ways/README.md

 ## 1. How many iterations did you decide to train your model on?

-I decided to train my model with 1000 iterations as this provided the highest accuracy overall
+I decided to train my model with 1000 iterations as this provided the highest accuracy overall.
+I have created a list of iterations values, and I iterated over the iterations to determine the highest accuracy score.
+Thus, the best_model or highest score was chosen.

 ## 2. What was the result of predicting and scoring sonar_test.csv?